webface/knowmeq-testape/README.md

 # Next.js + Tailwind CSS Example

-Make sure Postgres is installed and running
+Make sure Postgres is installed and running and you have defined your postgres db in your env file.

 ```bash
 npm install